Skip to content

 When to choose PHP

-Choose PHP when your primary concern is server response time and best practices.
+Choose PHP when your primary concern is server response time and performance.
 Its audit data shows consistent strength in these areas across the sampled sites.

 When to choose wpBakery